 "The last project to present was the quirkiest, the most low-fi and, in some ways, the most awkward.
 More because of these attributes than despite them, it proved the favorite with both audiences and judges, winning the Participants Choice Prize."

-I tell stories about the way that power intersects with daily life.
+I draw comics, write non-fiction, and research media Visual storytelling brings together text, image, and motion media.
+I tell stories about the way that power intersects with

 A long-time comics fan, particularly of political, feminist and radical comix, over the last few years it has occurred to me that the formal experimentation I saw in Indie Comics worlds let me do everything I had done in personal documentary, and then some.
 Indie, alternative and self-published comics have a community which reminds me of the experimental film communities that originally inspired me to make media art.
 In response to this realization, I began making an autobiographical comic and developing my own language in graphic storytelling, one which includes documentary, archival fims, and animations.
 My comics production work is influenced by my involvement in The Boston Comics Roundtable where I help to produce and publish DIY comics anthologies and run The Boston Comics Workspace out of my Somerville studio.
 For both my intellectual and creative work, I am active in independent collaborative organizations which publish and produce accessible, alternative digital media and media education.

 I am currently exploring stories about the border, immigration and American ideas of nation.
 Immigration is the story which will reframe our societies as we respond to environmental crisis, war, and nationalism.
 I am traveling to the Texas border this year to explore some of the events which are being instigated in Washington, and world of Tornillo, Texas as child detention camps are being put into place in real time.
-Check out my Facbook, Heide Solbrig: The Line.
+Check out the website, heidesolbritheline.com, linked in this site.
 In a period of dramatic political upheaval, stories which expand the mainstream narrative about conflicts humanize us and give us power.